asds-ysu/event-receiver/README.md

 Now as you have installed all necessary services you can start them by the following commands:

-// start zookeeper
+## start zookeeper
 zkserver

-// start kafka
+## start kafka
 .\bin\windows\kafka-server-start.bat .\config\server.properties

-// start nodeJS server
+## start nodeJS server
 node json_nodejs_kafka.js

+or for multiprocessing you can use:

+pm2 reload ecosystem.config.js

-// test server
+## test server
 curl -d @request.json --header "Content-Type: application/json" http://localhost:8125/upload